×

 Example:

-Tests and assessments include ten minute exercises for clerks and technicians.
-Learners verify proper exhibit labels, chain of custody documentation, storage areas, and release steps using images and text snippets.
-Questions are randomised, and immediate feedback references the relevant local policies.
+Spot readiness gaps before they hurt case flow, record accuracy, or public access.
+Court staff verify proper exhibit labels, chain of custody documentation, storage areas, and release steps using images and text snippets.
+Questions are randomized, and immediate feedback references the relevant local policies.

 Personalized Learning Paths